 Since 2017, Yuri has been a board member of Ivan Franko Homes where he serves as secretary.

-Olha practices in the areas of immigration and refugee law, family law and civil litigation.
+Olha Senyshyn practices in the areas of immigration and refugee law, family law and civil litigation.

 Olha is currently involved in a number of research projects with professors from Osgoode Hall Law School and Carleton University.
 She also assists in teaching Canadian Contract Law to foreign-trained lawyers and works as a Student Coordinator at Osgoode Business Clinic